All Episodes

 The only reason is because the truckers and the farmers and everyone up and down the supply chain have worked night and day to make that happen for us.

-They're all been working.
+They've all been working.

 They're all essential workers.

-And the people that help at the checkout, I always go to the automatic checkout, and it goes faster.
+And the people that help at the checkout, I always go to the automatic checkout and it goes faster.

 Restaurants that are trying to keep their employees employed.

-I, you know, we we've got to start thinking about how we can get this done, not violate people's constitutional rights, civil liberties, but look out for our fellow man, and maybe that means we accept that masks and gloves and are gonna be a new part of life.
+And in other words, where you have a distance and have certain rules, we've got to start thinking about how we can get this done, not violate people's constitutional rights, civil liberties, but look out for our fellow man.

 I think most people will enjoy that.